joglr/katpis/README.md

 ### katpis template

+Generate a new file from a template with basic input parsing

 #### Usage

     template <filename-with-extension>

 #### Example

+    katpis template Hello.java

-Running `katpis template Hello.java` will generate a java file from a template with basic parsing, to the current directory.
+The above command will generate a `.java` file to the current directory.

 ## Development